<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You must provide AT&T with any requested documentation to avoid having your pension benefit delayed or suspended.
 To find out more information on strategies if divorce is affecting your retirement benefits, please give us a call.

-Note: You’ll need to submit this documentation to your company’s online pension center regardless of how old the divorce or how short the marriage.
+Note: You’ll need to submit this documentation to your company’s online pension center regardless of how long ago you divorced or how short the marriage.

 Are you in the process of divorcing close to retirement?